 At the end of the day, their success is linked to the development of our country.
 Early settlers were interested in expanding their territory, so they did not hesitate to cut down trees.
 They also killed the predators that enjoyed having deer for dinner.

 Something interesting happened.
 Farming began to decline while suburbs were being developed.
 This gave gardens a chance to come to fruition.
 Daylilies, tulips, and many other delicious treats popped up.
 In return, the deer population began to explode.

-Some wildlife experts believe there are 30 million deer roaming America today.
+Some wildlife experts believe 30 million deer are roaming America today.
 This has put a tremendous amount of pressure on the habits that offer their food.

-It’s typical to read articles about a big decline in the deer population after a harsh winter.
-Feed deer in the backyard seems to be the typical response from people who would love to see the deer population stay intact.
+It’s typical to read articles about a considerable decline in the deer population after a harsh winter.
+Feeding deer in the backyard seems to be the usual response from people who would love to see the deer population intact.